Delon Wright

-Delon Reginald Wright (born April 26, 1992) is an American professional basketball player for the Washington Wizards of the National Basketball Association (NBA).
-He played college basketball for the Utah Utes and was a first-team all-conference player in the Pac-12 in 2014 and 2015.
+Delon Reginald Wright (born April 26, 1992) is an American professional basketball player who last played for the New York Knicks of the National Basketball Association (NBA).
+He played college basketball for the CC of San Francisco Rams and the Utah Utes, being a first-team all-conference player in the Pac-12 in 2014 and 2015.
 He also earned the Bob Cousy Award in 2015.

 High school and junior college

 Born in Los Angeles, California, Wright led Leuzinger High School to the California state championship as a senior and was named CIF Southern Section Division 1A Player of the Year.
-Despite his high school success, academics led him to enroll at California Community College Athletic Association (CCCAA) school the City College of San Francisco.
-After two successful seasons there, he committed to Utah over Washington, Washington State, Gonzaga and Saint Mary's, despite the Utes winning only 6 games the previous season.
+Despite his athletic high school success, he struggled academically and failed to graduate, which led him to enroll at California Community College Athletic Association (CCCAA) school the City College of San Francisco, because California State law allowed him to attend without having finished high school yet.
+After two successful seasons there, he committed to Utah over Washington, Washington State, Gonzaga and Saint Mary's, despite the Utes winning only 6 games the previous season, where he majored in sociology.

 College career

 In his first season at Utah, Wright immediately became one of the top players in the Pac-12 Conference.
 He finished in the top 10 in the conference in scoring (seventh at 16.9 points per game), assists (third at 4.89), steals (first at 2.56), blocked shots (sixth at 1.3), field goal percentage (third at 56.1 percent) and free throw percentage (ninth at 80.5 percent).
 Wright additionally averaged 6.8 rebounds per game, despite playing the guard position.
 At the conclusion of the 2013–14 season, Wright became the first Ute to be named first-team All-Pac-12 and was also named to the league's All-Defensive team.
 Following the season, Wright considered entering the 2014 NBA draft, but ultimately decided to return to Utah for his senior season.

 At the start of his senior season, Wright was named to the 50-man watch lists for the Naismith College Player of the Year and the John R. Wooden Award.
 For the second-straight season, he was voted first-team All-Pac-12 and again named to the Pac-12 All-Defensive Team.
 Wright was also a two-time member of the Pac-12 All-Defensive team and won the 2015 Bob Cousy Award.

 Wright became the first player in Utah men's basketball history to be named to the first-team All-Pac-12 in consecutive years (2014 and 2015).